gilmourltd/product/Product Requirements/Example/PRD.md

 - ESC1-8, 11, 13, 15 (M)
 - Excellent Error Handling for Failed Detections (M)
 	- i.e. should never see 'Not applicable' or 'Not available'
+- If forest is multi-domain, ensure the Cert Publishers group in each domain is of the correct scope (domain local) and ensure that group contains all Issuing CAs in the forest, regardless of domain.
+- Check if CA is installed on domain controller.
+- Check ACLs on userCertificates value for all users.
+- Ensure all values in userCertificates attribute match certificates issued by a trusted CA.
+- Does the membership of Cert Publishers contain the same number of computers as the number of pKIEnrollmentService objects?
+If not, this is a finding.
+- Does the Cert Publishers group only contain computers?
+- Are certs *actually* used for authentication?
+- Is the number of CA certs trusted in the NTAuthCertificates object equal to or less than the total number of CAs?
+If more than, might be rogue CA (but likely is cleanup.)
+	- Additional trusted CA certificates could possibly be from CAs in trusted forests for some orgs.
+- check how CA's private key is being stored.
+	- If on-disk, verify local Administrators group of CA host and strongly recommend HSM/TPM.
+	- Otherwise, confirm hardware holding key is disconnected from CA.
+- Check if Enrollment Agents have been properly scoped.
+By default, any principal can be an Enrollment Agent, but this can be modified
 - Missing Auditing GPOs
 - Certifried
 - ESC9, 10, 12, 14